Brief Introduction about Tamil Nadu

 Meenakshi Amman Temple is a Hindu temple located on the southern bank of the Vaigai River in the temple city of Madurai.
 It was on the list of top 30 nominees for the “New Seven Wonders of the World”.

-Kanyakumari beach has its own importance were Bay of Bengal, Arabian sea and Indian ocean meets.
+Kanyakumari beach has its own importance was the Bay of Bengal, the Arabian Sea and Indian ocean meets.

 Vivekananda Rock Memorial, Gandhi Museum, Thanjavur Temple are other famous places.

-Bharat Natyan is the popular traditional dance of the state.
+Bharat Natyam is the popular traditional dance of the state.

 Kolattam, Karagam, and Mayilattam are famous folk dances.